-Fertilizing the plant with a half-strength liquid fertilizer once a month, during the growing season, helps to maintain the color and shine of its foliage.
+Fertilizing the plant with a half-strength liquid all purpose fertilizer once a month, during the growing season, helps to maintain the color and shine of its foliage.

 The frequency and amount of the fertilizer vary according to the type of soil the ferns are planted in.

 Do not apply fertilizer to the transplanted rhizomes until they start developing feeder roots.

 The houseplant fern species can grow in loam, clay, or sand, but the soil has to be rich in organic matter, moist, and well-draining.

 Expert planters suggest to top-mulch the plant periodically for best results.

 The fern is a low maintenance plant and doesn’t require much effort from your side.

 Cut the old fronds down to the ground with a sharp knife in spring just as the new growth appears.

 You may also like the Ghost Fern – Athyrium Hybrida